 - Property Income Allowance – if you run a buy-to-let property business, you can earn your first £1,000 in rental income tax-free

 - Rent a Room scheme – this can be claimed by live-in-landlords.
 The first £7,500 of rental income can be earned tax-free.
 If you don’t earn more than this every tax year, you won’t have to pay Income Tax on your rental income

 - Capital Gains Tax Allowance – anyone selling assets (property, art, shares, crypto, etc.) may be liable to pay tax on their profits.
 But the CGT Allowance allows you to earn up to £6,000 (in the 2023/24 tax year) tax-free

 How does it work if you’re employed vs. self-employed?

-Each allowance has to be used in a tax year – you can’t “carry it forward” to the next one.
+Allowances work in the same way whether you’re employed, self-employed or both.
+Each allowance has to be used in a tax year – and you can’t carry it forward to the next one.

-In most cases, if you earn under the tax allowance for a kind of income, you don’t even need to declare those earnings.
+In most cases, if you earn under a tax allowance, you won’t need to declare the earnings.